radish-es/casebook-property/content/cases/shelfer.md

 ---

-{{% callout alert %}}

-The defendant in this case, the City of London Electric Lighting Company, operated large engines and other heavy machinery that caused damage to the foundations of a pub, the *Waterman's Arms*, leased by the plaintiff, Shelfer, as well as a lot of noise and other "annoyances".
-There was no question about the existence of the nuisance—the only issue before the court was what type of remedy should be available to the plaintiff.
+*The defendant in this case, the City of London Electric Lighting Company, operated large engines and other heavy machinery that caused damage to the foundations of a pub, the Waterman's Arms, leased by the plaintiff, Shelfer, as well as a lot of noise and other "annoyances".
+There was no question about the existence of the nuisance—the only issue before the court was what type of remedy should be available to the plaintiff.*

-{{% /callout %}}

 ### A. L. Smith L.J. —